andrewcumming/phys457/lecture25.md

 $$= i\mu\omega\braket{2p|\mathbf{\epsilon}\cdot\hat{\mathbf{r}}|1s}.$$

-So we see that we are dealing with a similar dipole matrix element that we had in the Stark effect!
-We know that for these integrals to be non-zero we need $\Delta m=0$ and $\Delta\ell=\pm 1$, which is why we have been looking at 2p as the initial state rather than 2s.
+So we see that we are dealing with a similar dipole matrix element to the one that we had in the Stark effect!
+We know that for these integrals to be non-zero certain selection rules need to be satisfied, in particular $\Delta\ell=\pm 1$, which is why we have been looking at 2p as the initial state rather than 2s.

 Simplifying all the prefactors (including using our favourite formula $e^2/4\pi\epsilon_0 = \alpha \hbar c$), we have therefore